tsackton/taelgar/Gazetteer/Greater Sembara/Refounded Alliance of Aurbez/Rocky Ford.md

 %%
-Rocky Ford, movable town springs up around the ford All info about this is hinted at in
+Rocky Ford, movable town springs up around the ford All info about this is hinted at in some old docs around the Ausson's Crossing game
 %%